PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``modelEntityId`` [STRING, NOT NULL]

-  A globally unique identifier defined in the model, *that is not a valid PEtab ID*.
+  A globally unique identifier defined in the model, *that is not a valid PEtab ID* (see :ref:`identifiers`).

   For example, in SBML, local parameters may be referenced as ``$reactionId.$localParameterId``, which are not valid PEtab IDs as they